AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The structure of the reaction UI and logic is as follows:

 - `EaseChatMessageReactionView` implements a custom reaction layout in the message list. // TODO：是否正确
-- `EaseMessageMenuReactionView` implements a custom layout in the message long-press menu `RecyclerView`. // TODO：原英文没有体现出 Reaction `EaseMessageMenuReactionView` implements a custom layout in the reaction long-press menu `RecyclerView`.
+- `EaseMessageMenuReactionView` implements a custom layout in the message long-press menu `RecyclerView`.
 - The reaction popup window `EaseChatReactionsDialog` is inherited from `EaseBaseSheetFragmentDialog`.
 - Reaction member list is `EaseReactionUserListFragment`. // TODO：`EaseReactionUserListFragment` implements the reaction member list.